William O'Brien (Irish nationalist politician): Agitator and MP

 From 1883 to 1885 O'Brien was elected MP for Mallow.
 Following the abolition of that constituency he represented Tyrone South from 1885 to 1886, North East Cork from 1887 to 1892, and Cork City from 1892 to 1895 and from 1901 to 1918, in the House of Commons.
 There were three periods of absence: 1886–87, from 1895 to 1900, and eight months in 1904.
 Amid the turmoil of Irish politics in the late 19th century he was frequently arrested and imprisoned for his support for various Land League protests.
+With John Dillon and Timothy Harrington, he was a member of League's "the de facto military council".

 In 1884, through the newspaper United Ireland he incited a sensational homosexual scandal involving officers at Dublin Castle.

-In 1887 O'Brien helped to organise a rent strike with John Mandeville during the Plan of Campaign at the estate of Lady Kingston near Mitchelstown, County Cork.
+In 1887 O'Brien, author, in 1882, of the No Rent Manifesto helped to organise a rent strike with John Mandeville during the Plan of Campaign at the estate of Lady Kingston near Mitchelstown, County Cork.
 On 9 September, after an 8,000-strong demonstration led by John Dillon MP, three estate tenants were shot dead, and others wounded, by police at the town's courthouse where O'Brien had been brought for trial with Mandeville on charges of incitement under a new Coercion Act.
 This event became known as the Mitchelstown Massacre.
 Later that year, thousands of demonstrators marched in London to demand his release from prison and clashed with police at Trafalgar Square on Bloody Sunday (13 November).